Hay fever treatment specialist Atlanta Allergy and Asthma Consultants offers same day appointments and effective hay fever treatment.

 Sublingual immunotherapy (SLIT) allergy tablets is another form of treatment for allergic rhinitis that was recently approved in the USA.
 Allergy tablets involve taking the allergens under the tongue on a daily basis, rather than take frequent injections.

-Medications to treat allergic rhinitis symptoms may include nasal corticosteroid sprays, nasal antihistamine sprays, decongestant pills, or nasal antihistamine sprays.
+Medications to treat allergic rhinitis symptoms may include nasal corticosteroid sprays, nasal antihistamine sprays, antihistamine pills, and decongestants if necessary.

 Battling hay fever in the Atlanta metro area?
 Our Atlanta allergy clinic offers advanced and effective hay fever treatment.